 Additionally, PPE and COVID-19 medications have become difficult to get due to unreasonable, skyrocketing prices and fierce competition between hospitals, governmental bodies, and private health providers.

 How have community perspectives evolved with respect to healthcare?

 The way the general population behaves towards the threat of COVID-19 infection has been quite irrational, but for understandable reasons.

 On one end, the declining economic condition pushes people to continue actively working outside, while on the other end, the fear of contracting the disease makes them reluctant to check their condition at any medical institution.
-This is out of fear that if they are suspected of being infected or worse, diagnosed with COVID-19, they will not be able to continue working for at least 14 days which will have a massive economic impact on them and their dependants.
+This is out of fear that if they are suspected of being infected or worse, diagnosed with COVID-19, they will not be able to continue working for at least 14 days which will have a massive economic impact on them and their dependents.